HayesBarber/TimeKeeper/README.md

 # TimeKeeper

 TimeKeeper is a simple Arduino library for tracking epoch time in seconds and formatting it as a 12-hour clock string.
-It supports setting the current time from a C-string, unsigned long, or Arduino String.
+It supports setting the current time from a C-string, unsigned long, or Arduino String, and provides a utility to determine if a given time is considered night (11:00 PM to 6:45 AM).

 ## Usage Example